 We have very extensive protocols in place for testing, isolating and treating any resident who may contract COVID-19.
 Our staff is well prepared to provide the best treatment possible, while also stopping the virus from spreading to other residents or staff.
 We will continue to stay in regular contact with national, state and local authorities to ensure we are following latest CDC guidelines for screening, testing and infection control.
 Some of the actions we have implemented are outlined below.

-How We’re Protecting Residents/Patients
+How We’re Protecting Residents, Patients and Employees

-- Screening everyone for fever who must enter our buildings
+- Screening everyone for fever who must enter our buildings.

-- Suspending group activities in our buildings
+- Suspending group activities in our buildings.

-- Emphasizing proper hand washing and sneeze and cough etiquette
+- Emphasizing proper hand washing and sneeze and cough etiquette.

-- Discontinuing self-service hydration station
+- Discontinuing self-service hydration stations.

-- Halting all business travel
+- Halting all business travel.

-- Encouraging use of technology to replace face-to-face meetings
+- Encouraging use of technology to replace face-to-face meetings.

 How We're Communicating with Families